St. Valentine’s Day Massacre

 On Feb.
 14, 1929, hoodlums working for Al Capone killed the seven members of a rival gang.
 It was considered a bloody, heartless slaying.

 Well, from now on, a deadlier slaughter deserves the moniker St. Valentine’s Day Massacre.
-Wednesday — Valentine’s Day — a lone 19-year-old was able to kill 17 people and wound 14 others at Marjory Stoneham Douglas High School in Parkland, Fla.
+Wednesday, Feb.
+14, 2018 — Valentine’s Day — a lone 19-year-old was able to kill 17 folks and wound 14 others at Marjory Stoneham Douglas High School in Parkland, Fla.

-Attacks like Wednesday’s have become so commonplace that the pablum that spews forth from the mouths of our politicians is predictable:
+Attacks like last year’s have become so commonplace that the pablum that spews forth from the mouths of our politicians is predictable:

-It was ironic that two days before Wednesday’s shooting, the administration’s proposed budget for next year was made public and includes a $12 million cut in the background checks program.
+It was ironic that two days before the Parkland shooting, the administration’s proposed budget for this year was made public and included a $12 million cut in the background checks program.
+An attempt now in the House of Representatives to require universal background check is predicted to die in the Senate.

 Apparently, we want to make it easier to purchase weapons.